 trymyUI Software Ease Of Use

-The design looks outdated but it’s decently functional.
-The software does not have a free trial so you need to pick your plan upfront before actually testing it out.
+The user interface is outdated but it’s decently functional.
+The software does not have a pay per participant plan – so you’ll need to jump on a monthly subscription.
 According the this trymyUI review it doesn’t have a modern look and feel, but it’s still a great way to get user feedback.

 trymyUI Customer support level